 Leadership from the Inside Out

-Wow, I just came back from Vision Quest Consulting’s Fall Women’s Leadership Retreat and am full of new ideas and energy.
+Wow, I was just reviewing my notes from Vision Quest Consulting’s Fall Women’s Leadership Retreat and am re-inspired and full of new ideas and energy.
 I took away many things and I want to share some of them with you.

 First, I discovered the extent to which I am afraid of my own power.
 I am stopped by the thought that if I play full out, people will say, “who do you think you are?”
 I wonder how playing a big game will impact my relationships.
 I question whether I can sustain it.
 I worry that I’ll have to give up too much or that I’ll have to work really hard (truth is, I’m fundamentally lazy).